devplanet-dp/firebase-video-upload/README.md

 A lane is a workflow of sequential task.
 Lane has a description and name where you can execute these lanes with the name on command line.
 In this tutorial you will create lanes for:

 1. Creating app in Apple Developer Portal and App Store Connect.
-2. Automanting screenshots
+2. Certificate handling
-3. Testing
+3. Building app
-4. Building app
+4. Uploading app to TestFlight
-5. Uploading app to App Store
+5. Automating Screenshots
-6. Releasing
+6. Releasing app

 ## Creating your app with Fastlane